uiyuvi/tic-tac-toe/README.md

 # Tic Tac Toe

-This is with 3 * 3 board and it can be scaled without adding logic.
+This is with 3 * 3 board and it can be scaled without adding logic by changing board size.

 ## About this Kata